rochelk/Presentations/README.md

 # Presentations
-Presentations for companies on potential threats and how to stay protected from Cyber threats and attacks.
+These powerpoints discuss the threats and vulnerabilities of different companies and software.
+I would present these to companies to make thm aware of the dangers and methods used to protect from copycat attacks.